Books for changing the world

 Why Climate Justice and Constructive Politics Are Needed in the Wake of Slavery and Colonialism

-A pathbreaking book about world history, global justice, colonialism, and the climate
+A pathbreaking book about world history, global justice, colonialism, and the climate.
+This new paperback edition features a new foreword by the author.

 “Coursing with moral urgency and propelled by brilliant prose, this is more than argument.
 It's how we build the power needed to win."